MaRos10/Utbildning-Ovningar/README.md

 Navbar - Three types of Navbars using display:flex
 Forms - Registration Form, Login Form
 Counter - A simple counter with functions to increment, decrement and reset the counter
+Countdown - A countdown timer webpage designed to display the remaining time until a specific event